 I have also been less than enthused with The Quantum Enigma of 2014.
-The record hit you with a highly compressed and more than overdone slice of symphonic something.
-With way too many elements added to the fray.
-And this was a pity, as the overall song writing was actually pretty good and there are a few very good tracks on this record.
-So, it is with some apprehension that the RockmusicRaider crew awaited this newest offering.
+The record hit you with a highly compressed and overdone slice of symphonic something, with way too many elements added to the fray.
+And this was a pity, as the overall songwriting was actually pretty good and there are a few very good tracks on this record.
+So, it is with some apprehension that the RMR awaited this newest offering.

 The band’s longstanding modus operandi to provide a solid theme to the music they create is one of their strengths.
-It gives their albums purpose, meaning and drive, which cannot be said from many other players out there.
+It gives their albums purpose, meaning, and drive, which cannot be said of many other players out there.

-By tradition they go for themes ranging from religion, over history to science.
-Often there are sub-themes that reach across several records.
+By tradition, they go for themes ranging from religion, over history to science.
+Often some sub-themes reach across several records.
 The Holographic Principle is no different.
-The theme tells the tale of a digital hologram where – and I quote ‘…nothing is what it seems’.
+The theme tells the tale of a digital hologram where – and I quote “…nothing is what it seems”.

 The band is – by the way – not alone in this very specific, scientifically laden sub-genre.
 Just check out Arien Lucassen’s Ayreon and his machinations.
-Now Lucassen’s creations are usually not of the Symphonic Metal kind, but lean more towards the Progressive universe.
-Another prominent example is Nightwish, who took an evolutionary approach in Endless Forms Most Beautiful.
+Now Lucassen’s creations are certainly not of the Symphonic Metal kind but lean more towards the Progressive universe.
+Another prominent example is Nightwish, who took an evolutionary approach lately.

 So, what will The Holographic Principle deliver to us?

 I liked the inclusion of some Progressive Metal into their tune, adding a bit more spice than in the previous edition.
-It is nothing really revolutionary, but it gets noticed nonetheless.
+It is nothing really revolutionary, but it’s noticeable nonetheless.
 Also, they started to turn down the sound when preparing for growls.
-This adds some much needed crunch and I like that.
-So, overall a much more refreshing sound comes my way when listening to this album.
+This adds some much-needed crunch and I like that.
+So, overall a much more refreshing sound surges my way this time.

-The Holographic Principle however sails somewhat dangerously close to their brethren’s realms in the genre, notably Delain and Nightwish.
+The Holographic Principle – however – sails somewhat dangerously close to their brethren’s realms in the genre, notably Delain, Nightwish, and Degrees of Truth.
 Or vice-versa, depending on how you look at it.
-Now this is something we observed already in Design Your Universe and it now popped up strongly again.
-Only to add a whiff of Evanescence this time at some points of this potpourri of elements, sounds and flavors.
+Now, this is something we observed already in Design Your Universe and it now popped up strongly again.
+Only to add a whiff of Evanescence this time at some points of this potpourri of elements, sounds, and flavors.

-In addition, the record comes across as very choir heavy, making it sound like some offshoot of the soundtrack of The Omen at certain moments.
 I would also have preferred the guitars to take more center stage.
 Admitted: The guitars seem to be more present than on the Quantum Enigma.
-But as this is called #metal still, a more aggressive and prevalent infusion of stellar guitar work would be in order.
+But as this is called metal still, a more aggressive and prevalent infusion of stellar guitar work would be in order.
 To the very welcome detriment of the ubiquitous choral presence.

 The growls are and have been an integral part of the Epica soundscape.
-I would thus have liked a more prominent place in this record for them too, but – as the band stated – the lead, meaning Simone – takes center stage, whereas the growls are by far second.
-Also, the compression in this record sometimes risks to get the better of the tune.
-They just about sails on the good side of the line, always in danger to trespass into the land where no rules exist.
+I would thus have liked a more prominent place in this record for them too.
+But – as the band stated – the lead, meaning Simons, takes center stage, whereas the growls are by far second.
+Also, the compression in this record sometimes risks getting the better of the tune.
+It just about sails on the good side of the thin red line, always in danger to trespass into the land where no rules exist.

 What stands out on The Holographic Principle?

 Now here comes the question: Are epic closing tracks worth the effort?
-I admit, I have a hate/love relationship with The Holographic Principle: A Profound Understanding of Reality.
-Technically outstanding, complex songwriting, but going nowhere?
+I admit I have a hate/love relationship with The Holographic Principle: A Profound Understanding of Reality.
+Technically outstanding, complex songwriting, but it’s going nowhere?
 Well, you be the judge.

 Now a word on the acoustic tracks for those listening to the De Luxe edition!

-The five tracks are really testament to the talent prevalent in this band.
+The five tracks are really a testament to the talent prevalent in this band.
 I said it already in the past and will say it again: Epica should produce an unplugged, acoustic album.
 The quality of these tracks is outstanding.
-Feels like a soothing bandaid after almost an hour and a quarter of relentless pounding on the main record.
+It feels like a soothing Bandaid after almost an hour and a quarter of relentless pounding on the main record.